The Beyond (1981 film): Home video

 On 10 October 2000, Grindhouse Releasing co-distributed the film in collaboration with Anchor Bay Entertainment on DVD in both a limited-edition tin-box set, and a standard DVD.
 Both releases featured the fully uncut 89-minute version of the film.
 There were only 20,000 limited-edition sets released for purchase.
 The limited-edition set was packaged in a tin box with alternative cover artwork, including an informative booklet on the film's production as well as various miniature poster replications.
 The same year, Diamond Entertainment released a DVD edition bearing the 7 Doors of Death, which in spite of its usage of the US release title, is uncut at 89 minutes and sourced from the film's laserdisc.

 A Blu-ray version of the film was released in Australia on 20 November 2013.
-Grindhouse Releasing, the film's North American distributor, released the film in 2015 on high-definition Blu-ray in the United States, featuring two Blu-ray discs as well as a CD soundtrack.
-The distributors also wanted to restore the 7 Doors version, but the original print of that version was assumed to be lost; trailers and TV spots for it, and an interview with Aquarius owner Terry Levene explaining the "Americanization" process, were included as special features instead.
+Grindhouse Releasing, the film's North American distributor, released the film in 2015 on Blu-ray in the USA, featuring two Blu-ray discs as well as a CD soundtrack.
+The distributors also wanted to restore the "7 Doors" version, but the original print of that version was presumed lost; trailers and TV spots for it, along with an interview with Aquarius owner Terry Levene explaining the "Americanization" process, were included as special features instead.
 Levine also stated that he is content with the original version being praised and preserved, and admitted that he only made the 7 Doors version as a way to gain American interest.
 As of 2018, a cut version of the film available for streaming via Amazon Video under the 7 Doors of Death title runs approximately 84 minutes.